alexnardini/FLAM3_for_SideFX_Houdini/README.md

 ## Copyrights

-_All images and logos copyright © F stands for liFe 2021, and their other respective owners._
+_All images and logos copyright © 2021 F stands for liFe (and their other respective owners)._